Cumulocity-IoT/oee-simulators/simulators/extras/README.md

 # Generic scripts information
 This scripts folder contains:
-- The [Export Script](./ExportData.py) can be used to export a json file for any managed object.
-This json file can then be used for the import.
+- The [Export Script](./ExportData.py) can be used to export a json file for measurements and/or alarms of a device.
+This json file can then be used later for the import.
 - The [Environment File](./Environment.py) is used to set up environment parameters.
 - The [Import Script](./ImportData.py) can be used to import alarms and measurements into Cumulocity IoT.

 ## Setup environment parameters:
-Input necessary configuration in **Environment.py** file\
+Enter necessary configuration in **Environment.py** file\
 Credentials:
 - base url
 - tenant ID